Protocol map

 MCP tool-calls (leaf-mode bypass)

-The fast path on a Codec-aware gateway: the tool itself tokenizes its result once, against a pinned tokenizer map, and ships the IDs in a sibling _codec_meta block.
+The fast path on a Codec-aware gateway: the tool itself tokenizes its result once, against a pinned tokenizer map, and attaches the IDs via a per-block _meta['ai.codec/leaf-tokenization'] payload (older sibling-block form still accepted by the reader for back-compat).
 The gateway recognizes the pre-tokenized output and bypasses its back-compat shim — the [Codec][leaf] log fires; [Codec][shim] warnings disappear.
 Non-Codec-aware tools in the same namespace still work via the shim path.
+Trade is a fixed ~210-byte _meta envelope per text block (text crossover at ~300+ chars) for a 12.4× consumer-side BPE-tokenize speedup — large MCP results win on both axes.

 Latents (v0.3)